By Romulo Lollato and John Holman et.al

 Soils in portions of western and central Kansas have become steadily drier through the late summer and early fall.
 Topsoil conditions are now very dry in many areas of Kansas (Figure 1).
 For wheat yet to be planted in these areas, producers are left with a few options.

 Figure 1.
-Topsoil moisture conditions at 2 inches (5 cm) reported as % saturation on October 2, 2020.
-Map by Kansas Mesonet.
+Topsoil moisture conditions at 2 inches (5 cm) reported as % saturation at the 5cm depth on September 23, 2021.

 Option 1: “Dust in” the wheat

 Producers can choose to “dust in” the wheat at the normal seeding depth and normal planting date, and hope for rain (Figure 2).
 Some farmers may consider planting it shallower than normal, but this could increase the potential for winterkill or freeze damage.
 Planting the wheat crop at the normal depth and hoping for rain is probably the best option where soils are very dry.
 The seed will remain viable in the soil until it gets enough moisture.

 Figure 2.
 Wheat dusted in near Belleville in October 2015.
 Photo by Romulo Lollato, K-State Research and Extension.

 Before planting, producers should look at the long-term forecast and try to estimate how long the dry conditions will persist.
 Current short term outlook (8 to 14-day) favors slightly better chances at precipitation in the west.
 Looking long-term, the October outlook favors drier than normal conditions across most of Kansas (Figure 3).

 Figure 3.
 Precipitation outlook for the next 8-14 days (left) as of September 22, 2021 and for October (right) as of September 16, 2021.